-Two powered anodes are used on all models.
+Two powered anodes and one magnesium anode rod are used on models with input ratings of 399,999 BTU/hr (117.2 kw).
 The powered anode system provides corrosion protection to the tank by supplying a low voltage current to the titanium anode rods and then periodically comparing this current with the potential between the anode rod and tank wall to make corrections.
 The powered anode system is designed to extend the tank life without requiring anode rod replacement.
 The powered anode system consists of two titanium powered anode rods located in the front top of the water heater tank and a powered anode control module located on the right side of the control panel.
-More details on the powered anode system are in Section X: Maintenance (page 48).
+More details on the powered anode system are in Section X: Maintenance (page 47).